0xsequence/sequence-cli/README.md

     - `create-primary-sales-erc1155-starter`: Clone a starter boilerplate for Primary Sales, integrated with Sequence Kit and Embedded Wallet, using React.
     - `create-telegram-kit-embedded-wallet-react-starter`: Clone a starter boilerplate for telegram, integrated with Sequence Kit and Embedded Wallet, using React.
     - `create-sequence-pay-starter`: Clone a starter boilerplate for Sequence Pay, integrated with Sequence Kit and Embedded Wallet, using React
+    - `create-crypto-onramp-starter`: Clone a starter boilerplate for Crypto Onramp integrated with Embedded Wallet, using React

 ## Usage
 You can run via npx: